sentclose/sentc-docs/docs/guide/light/README.md

 ### Login a user

 Log in a user with their username and password.
+The user can also enable Multi-factor auth. [learn more here](/guide/light/user)
 After login, the user receives a JSON Web Token (JWT).
-It is also possible to implement login functionality for your own backend.

 After logging in, you will receive a user object.